Get exclusive member benefits & effect social change. Join Today

 Claw hand is a condition in which your fingers are noticeably curved or bent.
-One or more of your fingers on one or both hands may be affected.
-The condition gets its name because the curvature of the fingers makes the hands resemble a bear’s claw.
+This condition can affect one or more of your fingers, on one or both hands.
+The condition gets its name from the curvature of the fingers, which makes the hands resemble a bear’s claw.

 Common causes of claw hand include:

-Another cause of claw hand is the bacterial disease leprosy, which affects the skin.
-Leprosy is extremely rare in the United States.
-There are currently an estimated 6,500 people in the United States with leprosy, according to the U.S. Department of Health and Human Services, and only half of those cases cause enough symptoms to require treatment (HRSA, 2012).
+A bacterial disease such as leprosy can cause damage to the skin.
+However, leprosy is extremely rare in the United States.
+There are currently an estimated 6,500 people in the United States with leprosy, according to the U.S. Department of Health and Human Services, and only half of those cases cause enough symptoms to require treatment.

-Your doctor may ask you questions about your medical history to determine if a past injury or illness is causing your symptoms.
+Your doctor may ask you questions about your medical history to determine if a past injury or illness is the cause of your symptoms.

 Your doctor may ask you to bend your fingers and grasp objects, in addition to other tests, to see how much strength and flexibility you have in your fingers and hand.

-An electromyography (EMG) test is used to check how well your nerves are working.
+An electromyography (EMG) test checks how well your nerves are working.
 To perform an EMG, your doctor will insert thin needles through your skin into the muscles of your hand.
-The needles are connected to a machine that measures electrical impulses from your nerves when you move.
-You may feel a little bit of discomfort from the small needles, but it is usually mild.
+The needles connect to a machine that measures electrical impulses from your nerves when you move.
+You may feel a little bit of discomfort from the small needles, but it’s usually mild.
 You may also have slight bruising or experience minor soreness for a few days after the test.

 If the EMG test results show that you have abnormal nerve activity, your doctor may run more tests to determine the cause of your nerve damage.
-The tests your doctor will perform are dependent on your medical history and any other symptoms you may be experiencing.
+The tests your doctor will perform depend on your medical history and any other symptoms you may be experiencing.

 Claw hand is often treatable.
 With treatment, your symptoms may improve or completely disappear, depending on the cause and severity of your condition.
-The type of treatment that is best for you is dependent on what is causing your symptoms.
+The type of treatment that’s best for you depends on what’s causing your symptoms.

 Your doctor may recommend physical therapy to help you gain more flexibility in your fingers and hand.
 Physical therapy may consist of stretches and strengthening exercises.
-Physical therapy may be used as a sole treatment or in combination with other treatments.
+Physical therapy may be the sole treatment or it may occur in combination with other treatments.

-If the curvature of your fingers is caused by carpal tunnel syndrome or another similar injury, resting your hand may be the only treatment you need.
-Your doctor may also suggest that you wear a brace to keep your wrist straight to prevent further injury.
+If the curvature of your fingers is due to an injury, resting your hand may be the only treatment you need.
+Your doctor may also suggest that you wear a brace that keeps your wrist straight to prevent further injury.

-You may need surgery to repair damaged nerves, ligaments, or muscles that are causing your symptoms.
-If your injury is due to tight skin—as is seen in people who have burn injuries—skin grafts and scar tissue removal surgery may be necessary.
-Multiple surgeries may be required for serious defects and for burn injuries.
+You may need surgery to repair damaged nerves, ligaments, or muscles that are the cause of your symptoms.
+If your injury is due to tight skin, as is seen in people who have burn injuries, skin grafts and surgery to remove scar tissue may be necessary.
+Multiple surgeries may be necessary for serious defects and for burn injuries.

-Your doctor may prescribe medication to treat an underlying disease that is causing your symptoms.
-For example, leprosy is treated with antibiotics.
+Your doctor may prescribe medication to treat an underlying disease that’s causing your symptoms.
+For example, antibiotics are a treatment for leprosy.

 Written by: Rose Kivi